 Importantly, if you choose to salary package your child care costs and your employer becomes liable for all or part of your child care fees, you will not be entitled to CCS or ACCS from the Government.
 An individual is only entitled to claim CCS or ACCS for fees that they are genuinely liable to pay themselves.
 If in addition to salary sacrificing some of your childcare costs you also pay for a portion yourself directly, you may be eligible for CCS or ACCS for this portion, providing you meet other eligibility criteria.

 Also, it’s important to know that like many other salary packaging arrangements, if you salary sacrifice your childcare costs this will likely be classified as a fringe benefit.
 This means that Defence may need to pay fringe benefits tax on the benefit provided to you.
-You do not need to pay fringe benefits tax.
-But the fringe benefit provided to you may be reported on your payment summary (formerly group certificate) at the end of the financial year and may be used to calculate a range of things including your:
+You do not need to pay fringe benefits tax but the fringe benefit provided to you may be reported on your payment summary (formerly group certificate) at the end of the financial year and may be used to calculate a range of things including your:

-We would also encourage you to watch the short video by the ADF Financial Services Consumer Centre on obtaining financial advice called Financial Advisers – the Facts and the Fiction, for a quick overview of some of the major considerations for seeking financial advice and choosing a suitable adviser for.
-The video is available for streaming on the ADF Financial Services Consumer Centre website.
-The Australian Securities and Investments Commission’s MoneySmart website also has a guide on choosing a financial adviser which you may find useful.
+We would also encourage you to watch our short video on obtaining financial advice called Financial Advisers: the Facts and the Fiction, for a quick overview of some of the major considerations for seeking financial advice and choosing a suitable adviser.
+You could also read the page on our website on getting financial advice, so you’ll know what to expect and how to tell if you’ve received good advice.